fastify/fastify-dx/URMA.md

 It **must** receive a route context object that **should** receive server request and response references during SSR and a client-side router reference during CSR, or hybrid APIs that can work in both environments.

-If the function returns an object, its properties should be merged into the passed route context under a `data` property.
+If the function returns an object, its properties should be merged into the passed route context under a `data` property, which should be seamlessly hydrated on first-render if populated during SSR.

 </td>
 <td width="600px"><br>